2018 Big 12 Conference football season

-The 2018 Big 12 Conference football season represents the 23rd season of Big 12 Conference football, talking place during the 2018 NCAA Division I FBS football season.
-The season began with non-conference play on Thursday, August 30, 2018.
-Big 12 Conference play began on Saturday, September 22, 2018.
+The 2018 Big 12 Conference football season was the 23rd season of Big 12 Conference football, part of the 2018 NCAA Division I FBS football season.
+The season began with non-conference play on August 30, 2018.
+Big 12 Conference play began on September 22, 2018.

-The 2018 season will be the seventh for the Big 12 since the 2010–13 Big 12 Conference realignment brought the Big 12 membership to its current form.
+The 2018 season was the seventh for the Big 12 since the 2010–13 Big 12 Conference realignment brought the Big 12 membership to its current form.

-As a ten-team league, the Big 12 will play a nine-game round-robin conference schedule and each member will play three non-conference games-one of which must be against another Power Five conference foe.
-The regular season will be followed by a conference championship game played between the regular-season champion and regular-season runner-up.
+As a ten-team league, the Big 12 played a nine-game round-robin conference schedule and each member played three non-conference games, one of which had to be against another Power Five conference foe.
+The regular season was followed by a conference championship game played between the regular-season champion and regular-season runner-up.
 The 2018 Big 12 Championship Game was held on Saturday, December 1, 2018.
 Oklahoma defeated Texas 39–27 to win their 12th Big 12 Championship.